emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

     - Specifications outline what the program should do
     - Testing is a form of consistency between implementation and specification

+### Stages of Testing
+The three stages of testing are: unit testing, integration testing, and system testing. **Unit testing** is the 1st phase and is done by developers.
+It involves testing individual components of a program. **Integration testing** is the 2nd phase and consists of testing the interactions between units and interfaces between classes.
+Integration can be done at the method, class, and package level, or at higher levels of abstraction. **System testing** tests the whole program to make sure it meets requirements.

 ### Test Cases
 A **test case** is a single execution of a program which may expose a bug.
 A **test suite** is a set of executions of a program, a set of test cases. **Test automation** refers to the ability of software to control the execution of tests, comparison of actual outcomes to predicted outcomes, the setting up of test preconditions, and other test control and test reporting functions.
 Automation of tests reduces costs, human error, variance in test quality that arises from different individuals, and the cost on regression testing.